 This course facilitates the transition of the student to the role of a LPN.
 Emphasis is placed on issues related to nursing and health care as well as developing the skills necessary to provide care to multiple patients and assign tasks to other LPNs and unlicensed personnel.
 Concepts related to leadership and management are presented as well as career development options that enhance career mobility.
-Standards of practice and importance of practicing according to state regulations and statutes are
+Standards of practice and importance of practicing according to state regulations and statutes are examined.
+(OF, OSP)

-PN 105 Introduction to Mental Health Nursing 1 credit
+PN105 Introduction to Mental Health Nursing 2 credits